PeterSHua/bad-bud/README.md

 - Post games
 - Create weekly game schedules
 - Keep track of player signups and payment
-- Add and remove players from your games

 Badminton lovers, enjoy a simple and easy to use interface.
 No more fiddling with long group chat signup messages!
 - Find and sign up for games